Manuel Polster

-Manuel Polster (born 23 December 2002) is an Austrian professional footballer who plays as a winger for Austria Wien.
+Manuel Polster (born 23 December 2002) is an Austrian professional footballer who plays as a winger for Swiss club Stade Nyonnais, on loan from Lausanne-Sport.

-Career
+Although they share the same birthplace he is of no relation to Toni Polster.

+Club career

-Polster is a youth product of the Austrian clubs SV Langenzersdorf and AKA St. Pölten, before moving to the youth academy of the German club Wolfsburg in 2019.
+Polster is a youth product of the Austrian clubs SV Langenzersdorf and AKA St. Pölten, before moving to the youth academy of the German club VfL Wolfsburg in 2019.
 He moved to the Stuttgart reserves in the Regionalliga on 11 July 2022 and scored 6 goals in 34 matches.

-On 27 June 2022, Polster transferred to Austria Wien, signing a 3-year contract.
+On 27 June 2022, Polster transferred to Austria Wien, signing a three-year contract.
 He made his professional and Austrian Football Bundesliga with Austria Wien as a late substitute in a 3–0 win over Ried on 18 September 2021.

+On 3 July 2024, Polster signed a three-season contract with Lausanne-Sport in Switzerland.

 International career

 Polster is a youth international for Austria, having played with them up to the Austria U18 level.